 Marie and I spoke for quite a while and Robb Nardeccia constructed this awesome article, which will also be published in the BGSU Alumni Magazine this Fall: Read Article

 An Army Veteran couple named Nancy & Brent reached out and took me into their arms and home like part of the family, making my days prior to starting out fun and comfortable.
-They even threw an amazing farewell party with some local friends that John and I made last year.
+They even threw an amazing farewell party with some local friends.
 Smoked prime rib, smoked salmon, baked beans, fruit salad, and greens.
 Then, a motorcycle ride in the Rockies!!
 Vroom Vroom.
 I miss them so much already…

-Sam Chambers of Great Divide Bike, Hike, and Ski single handedly arranged a send off escort for myself and Marine Combat Vet John Steele from City Park in Pueblo to Cañon City.
+Sam Chambers of Great Divide Bike, Hike, and Ski single handedly arranged a send off escort from City Park in Pueblo to Cañon City.

 The escort included cyclists, bikers, and chase vehicles.
 They weren’t going to let anything happen to me this time, haha.
 ‘Honored’ and ‘speechless’ doesn’t cut it.
 All of us single filing down Highway 96 was an incredible sight…